Comparison Between SAT and ACT Tests

 The ACT examination consists of the following 5 parts, viz, English, Mathematics, Reading, Science and a Writing section which is optional.
 The SAT examination has no Science section.
 So if you wish to avoid appearing for Science you could consider appearing for the SAT examination.

-Both SAT ACT examinations are taken by students who have completed high school.
+Both the tests are taken by students who have completed high school.
 Although, most colleges accept both scores, yet some colleges prefer one over the other.
 So gather all the information about admission criteria of the colleges you wish to apply to and it will act as a pointer to help you select an examination.
 Once you select the examination you wish to take, only then can you start preparing for it.
 Remember, proper preparation alone will ensure good score in any test.